intel-lab-lkp/linux/Documentation/networking/ppp_generic.rst

 used around accesses to the internal data structures where necessary to ensure their integrity.
 As part of this, the generic layer requires that the channels adhere to certain requirements and in turn provides certain guarantees to the channels.
-Essentially the channels are required to provide the appropriate locking on the ppp_channel structures that form the basis of the communication between the channel and the generic layer.
-This is because the channel provides the storage for the ppp_channel structure, and so the channel is required to provide the guarantee that this storage exists and is valid at the appropriate times.
+The generic layer manages the ppp_channel object, ensuring it exists and is valid while the channel is registered.

 The generic layer requires these guarantees from the channel:

-* The ppp_channel object must exist from the time that ppp_register_channel() is called until after the call to ppp_unregister_channel() returns.

 * No thread may be in a call to any of ppp_input(), ppp_input_error(), ppp_output_wakeup(), ppp_channel_index() or ppp_unit_number() for a